sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dusk-functions/README.md

     bees = bees * bees;
 };
 ```
-Next move the last line "bees = bees * bees;" up two lines.
-What is the new result?
+Next move the last line ```bees = bees * bees;``` up two lines.
+What is the expected result?

 ####Recursion

 Is a technique where a function calls itself to do the same repetitive task on smaller versions of the original argument.
+This is an important concept to understand the power of callbacks.

 ```
 var bottles = function(c){